dvbondoy/capscan/README.md

 - `--db-password`: Provide database password via CLI
 - `--interactive`: Run in interactive mode

+Notes:
+- Default behavior launches the GUI if no flags are provided.
+- AI analysis, compliance, and mitigation generation are available via the Python API.
+See example below.

 ### Graphical User Interface

 #### Launch GUI